Rainforest Trivia Quiz Questions With Answers

 A: That "another continent of life remains to be discovered, not upon the Earth, but one to two hundred feet above it, extending over thousands of square miles."

 True exploration of this habitat only began when?

-A: In the 1980s, when scientists developed methods to reach the canopy, such as firing ropes into the trees using crossbows.
+s, when scientists developed methods to reach the canopy, such as firing ropes into the trees using crossbows.